sjhuang26/thinking-system/intuition.md

 > Density is acted upon by the Ebbinghaus principles of forgetting.
 The present sensory stream-of-consciousness is an asymptote of virtually infinite density, conventional episodic memory is worse, and declarative memory is especially low.
 NOTE: In some training contexts (e.g., spatial-visual), it is easy to absorb density; the speed that the individual hierarchically unpacks big details into little details (many of which are memorized and retained) is astoundingly fast compared to the declarative memory schemas.

 > The input of the present sensory data is equivalent to encoding an extremely strong episodic memory that immediately begins to fade by Ebbinghaus.

-Here are the two steps for the CPU to relinquish its cognitive responsibilities.

-1. imagine both correct and incorrect
-2. learn a ton of metaphors

-> visualize imagining correctly and then visualize imagining incorrectly.
-At this point, behavior flows unhindered from the Correct-Incorrect binary (a local maxima of rationality in the moment) that the cognitive map directly maps into.
-Principle of surprise >> on how surprising the difference between present and memory is, you should judge the quality of mental recall (affects all RFT relations earlier described)

-> Educational constructs were learned through rote, requiring you to re-learn a bunch of stuff.
-For instance, the use of memorizing a "NOT" sign for the NOT relation.
-A "LESS" sign for the LESS relation. etc. metaphor-ize the relations and other rote understandings; create a productive standardized format of data exchange (Serial Data Code Full Text); base everything off of that home base

-> same-different (e.g., hot vs. cold), more-less (e.g., small snowball, big snowball), hierarchy (e.g., zoom in / zoom out)

 SAME-DIFF: Given two tokens, A and B, alter which object you are paying attention to.
 Do this in a rapid temporal ping-pong.